Decarceration in the United States: Mandatory minimums

 Since the prison expansion era, 23 states have enacted laws to either revise downward mandatory minimum sentences or repeal laws related to non-violent offenses, such as drug use and sale.
 In addition, states have increased opportunities to earn good-time credit for early release and established specialized courts to sentence defendants to rehabilitation and treatment, rather than prison, for crimes resulting from mental health, domestic violence or drug problems.
 While some states like New York and New Jersey decreased their prison population, other states such as Louisiana and Alabama increased their incarceration rates.

 Advocates of decarceration credit Maryland's 2016 Justice Reinvestment Act for dramatically reducing the state's incarceration rate.
 Under the legislation, nonviolent offenders are diverted from prison into drug treatment and other programs and mandatory minimums for drug offenses are eliminated.

-Below is a more detailed account of reforms adopted by states and local governments, as well as non-profit criminal justice organizations:
+The First Step Act, signed by President Trump in 2018, allowed for the expedited release of around 30,000 inmates from federal prison.
+Some were terminally ill prisoners released under compassionate release.
+Some continue to serve out the remainder of their original sentence at home under the "home confinement" provisions of the act.
+Around 4,000 were released when the crack cocaine sentencing reform provisions of the Fair Sentencing Act of 2010 were given retroactive effect.